ajhelmstetter/afrodyn/beast_tutorial.md

 ## Data preparation

-75_75 list
+Start with alignments of 75_75 loci, paralogs removed.

 ### Build genetrees

-as in hybpiper
+As in Hybpiper using the genetrees.sh script

 ### Calculating root-to-tip variance

 scripts downloadable at: